Jothimani2704/CRM-Project-Manual-Performance-Testing/README.md

 # Performance Testing
 # Overview
 This section presents the findings and methodologies from performance testing conducted on both the API server-side and Web Assembly (WASM) front end of our CRM project.
-The purpose of these tests was to evaluate system performance under various loads and scenarios, ensuring optimal user experience and system stability.
+Using industry-standard tools such as JMeter and BlazeMeter, we meticulously evaluated system performance under various loads and scenarios.
+The purpose of these tests was to ensure optimal user experience and system stability by identifying potential bottlenecks and areas for improvement.

 # My Work in CRM Project Performance Testing Document Link:
 [Have a Look at it] (https://docs.google.com/spreadsheets/d/1t-MHTCvAhWELXW4mrkqi5bCYsddv50I0gvmbSHj_qV8/edit?usp=drive_link)